 Health care in the community has recently transitioned from a primarily public sector enterprise to a privately run industry.
 Southeast Alaska Regional Health Consortium (SEARHC) took over the city-owned Wrangell Medical Center in November 2018.
 SEARHC is constructing a new facility that is planned to be opened in 2021.
-For various reasons, health care jobs in 2018 in Wrangell are confidential.
-However in 2016, there were 112 annualized health care jobs in the community.14 This includes an estimated 55 health care workers that were employed by the CBW.
+For various reasons, health care jobs in 2019 in Wrangell are confidential.
+However in 2016, there were 112 annualized health care jobs in the community.
+This includes an estimated 55 health care workers that were employed by the CBW.

 Assuming Wrangell health care workers earned the average regional wage for that industry, the health care sector in Wrangell is responsible for 14% of all workforce earnings in the community, and 10% of all jobs.
-Since most of the health care jobs in the community were part of the municipal workforce in the pie chart on page 3, the 2019 and 2020 pie chart for the community is going to look quite different moving forward.